-Criminals now use scanners and printers to spread malware
+Criminals now spoof scanners and printers to spread malware

-The first of its kind attack was found in November 2017, by researchers of Barracuda, the malware had the ability to gain unauthorized access to a user’s computer and even conduct covert surveillance.
-The researcher found how the attacker attempt to infect the victim’s through email by impersonating HP, Canon, HP, and other brand printers/scanner device to earn his trust.
+The malware had the ability to gain unauthorized access to a user’s computer and conduct covert surveillance.
+Researchers found that the attackers attempt to infect the victim through email by impersonating HP, Canon, HP, and other brand printers/scanner device to earn trust.

-“Receiving a PDF attachment in an email sent by a printer is so commonplace that many users assume the document is completely safe,” researchers said on the blog.
+“Receiving a PDF attachment in an email sent by a printer is so commonplace that many users assume the document is completely safe,” Barracuda researchers said.
 “From a social engineering perspective, this is exactly the response that the cyber-criminals want.”

-The email subject reads like “scanned from HP” or any printer within the network, and the attachment will have the malicious code.
-It will have a modified file name, which allows the attackers to hide the deceptive code inside the archive, imitating a ‘.jpg’, ‘.txt’ or any other format.
+The email subject reads something along the lines of “scanned from HP” or any printer within the network, and the attachment contains the malicious code.
+It will have a modified file name, which allows the attackers to hide the deceptive code inside the archive, imitating a ‘.pdf,’ ‘.jpg’, ‘.txt’ or any other format.

-The malware in the attached email was intended to gain access to the victim’s system.
-It had this ability to monitor the activity, and even change the setting of the system, copy files, and use the bandwidth of the victims’ device.
+The malware in the attached email is intended to gain access to the victim’s system.
+It has the ability to monitor activity, change the settings of the system, copy files, and use bandwidth of the victims’ device.

 To prevent these types of attacks, researchers recommend that users double check with the sender if they receive unexpected files or delete them, hover the mouse over hyperlinks to ensure they look legitimate, and not click anything suspicious.